psliwa/PdfBundle/README.markdown

 Installation
 ------------

   1. If you use composer to resolve dependencies, you can skip 2nd, 3rd and 4th steps.
 PsPdfBundle requires "minimum-stability" equals to dev.
-PHPPdf uses zendframework packages, so if you want use composer, you must add zendframework composer repository to your composer.json file.
+PHPPdf uses zendframework packages, so if you want to use composer, you must add zendframework composer repository to your composer.json file.

         "repositories": [
             {